-The FY18 operating budget portion of the property tax mill rate is 9.26 mills.
-The rate has been unchanged since 2007.
-At these rates we are projected to collect \$43.8 million in operating revenues 1.7 million (3.2%) increase to help fund education and general government programs.
+The FY18 operating budget portion of the property tax mill rate is 9.36 mills, 0.1 mill (1.1%) increase.
+This is the first increase in the mill rate since 2007.
+At these rates we are projected to collect \$43.9 million in operating revenues, a \$1.7 million (4%) increase to help fund education and general government programs.

-The debt service mill rate is 1.4 mills unchanged from FY17.
-This rate raises \$6.8 to pay debt service an increase of \$0.2 million.
+The debt service mill rate is 1.3 mills, 0.1 mill (7%) decrease from FY17.
+This rate raises \$6.3 million to pay debt service, a decrease of \$0.3 million.
 The total FY18 debt service expenditure authorization is \$21.4 million, a decrease of \$2.5 million.
 The decrease in debt service results from some school bonds being paid off, thus reducing budgeted State reimbursement for school bond payments.